CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 # Join Connections

-This example is a CLI application for Joining two Cortex Connections and saving the resulting dataset to another Connection.
+This example is a CLI application for Joining two Cortex Connections and saving the resulting dataset to another Cortex Connection.
 This builds off the [Local Clients](../local-clients/README.md) example for its setup (see [connections](../local-clients/README.md#connections)).

 See [JoinConnections.java](./src/main/java/com/c12e/cortex/examples/joinconn/JoinConnections.java) for the full source.